rfc-st/humble/README.md

   -p PROXY                             Use a proxy for the analysis.
 E.g., 'http://127.0.0.1:8080'.
 If no port is specified '8080' will be used
   -r                                   Shows HTTP response headers and a detailed analysis; '-b' parameter will take priority -s [SKIP_HEADERS ...]
 Skips 'deprecated/insecure' and 'missing' checks for the indicated 'SKIP_HEADERS' (separated by spaces)
   -u URL                               Scheme, host and port to analyze.
-E.g., https://google.com -ua USER_AGENT                       User-Agent ID from 'additional/user_agents.txt' file to use.
+E.g., https://google.com or https://google.com:443 -ua USER_AGENT                       User-Agent ID from 'additional/user_agents.txt' file to use.
 '0' will show all and '1' is the default
   -v, --version                        Checks for updates at https://github.com/rfc-st/humble